-In 2016, Crude Accountability began its work in Azerbaijan to hold international financial institutions and western governments accountable for their actions in the country.
+Crude Accountability is working in Azerbaijan to hold international financial institutions and western governments accountable for their actions in the country.
+Our work focuses on:

 For the last decade, civil society and human rights defenders in Azerbaijan have experienced constant and increasing pressure.
 Lack of fair elections, omnipresent corruption, large-scale human rights violations, and the lack of an independent judiciary have become emblematic of the problems with domestic politics in Azerbaijan.